-The current model contains the three main players in the 2008 democratic presidential primary: John Edwards, Hillary Clinton, and Barack Obama.
-It contains two stages: an election stage and a negotiation stage.
-To win the game, a candidate or a group of candidates must obtain a majority of the vote shares available.
-In the first stage, the nomination process, candidates expend effort in a series of state elections to obtain some proportion of the total vote-share.
-Then in the second stage, candidates go through a negotiation process so that in the end, a team of candidates wins the competition.
-Unlike most models, a minimum of three candidates is needed to guarantee the possibility that no one has a majority of the vote-shares at the end of the first stage, so that the second stage can occur.
+This model involves three main players, who correspond with the last three contestants of the 2008 Democratic Presidential Primary: John Edwards, Hillary Clinton, and Barack Obama.
+There are two stages in the model, an election stage and a negotiation stage.
+In order to win the game/contest, a candidate or a group of candidates must obtain a majority of the vote-shares available.
+During the first stage, or the nomination process, candidates expend effort in a series of state elections in an attempt to obtain a proportion of the total vote-shares.
+In the following second stage, the candidates go through a negotiation process that results in a team of candidates winning the competition with a majority of the vote-shares.
+Unlike most models, a minimum of three candidates is required to ensure that no one candidate receives a majority of the vote-shares by the end of the first stage.